10 Feb How To Unclog a Drain Pipe: A Detailed Step-by-step Guide

-The good news is, with expert advice and the right equipment, this can be avoided.
+The good news is, with expert advice from the plumbers at All Dry USA, and the right equipment, this can be avoided.
 Below is a comprehensive, step by step guide to ensure you can unclog your drain pipe quickly and effectively.
 Keep reading for more information.

 What Not to Use to Unclog Drains

 Despite all of the valuable advice available, there are a few misconceptions regarding what you should and shouldn’t use to unclog your drain.
 You could end up doing more harm than good, so knowing what products to avoid is equally as valuable as knowing which ones are effective.

 Products like Liquid Plumbr or Drano are things that almost everyone has in their home.
 It seems like an easy solution – you have a clogged drain, so you go to the store and buy a product that says it will unclog your drain.
 Unfortunately, these decisions could end up hurting rather than helping.

 Things such as Liquid Plumbr contain strong chemicals that are meant to eat away at what could be clogging your drain, including food residue and grease.
 These usually do end up clearing your drain, but potentially at a price.